 - Keep at 14C

-Avocados – treat these in the same way as mango, do not squeeze the flesh as this will cause the fruit to become bruised and rot.
+Avocados and mangos – store at room temperature and do not squeeze the flesh as this will cause the fruit to become bruised and rot.